KCL-BMEIS/OOP/week1A.md

 | `float` | floating-point | 32 |  &pm;3.4<sup>-38</sup> to &pm;3.4<sup>38</sup> |
 | `double` | floating-point | 64 |  &pm;1.7<sup>-308</sup> to &pm;1.7<sup>308</sup> |

+--
+Note that the C/C++ standard does not mandate how many bits each type should be!
+- an `int` may actually be 16 bits on a small embedded system
+- a `long int` may not be 64 bits on all platforms

 ---